BstLabs/medium-articles/use_cloud_vm_from_cli/ARTICLE.md

 Starting <instance_name> ...
 <instance_name> is running
 ```
 Next, we connect to our running instance via `clvm connect <instance_name>` and et voilà!
 We can operate within our instance from the local terminal.
-Of course, you are not limited to using the only terminal.
+Of course, you are not limited to using only the terminal.
 VSCode Remote and Port redirection are some of the choices.
 Please, suit yourself.

 ### <b>Default and optional configuration arguments</b>
 Currently, CLVM supports AWS, GCP, and Azure.
-The following versions of the tool will work with multiple cloud platforms like GCP, Azure, etc. So optional arguments will be important to maintain these resources.
-Please consider that we have only 2 optional arguments with default values for now, `profile` and `8080` as the port arguments.
+So optional arguments will be important to maintain these resources.
+Please consider that we have only 3 optional arguments with default values for now, `platform`, `profile` and `8080` as the port arguments.
 Default values are applied unless the optional arguments are explicitly specified.

 They are as follows:

+`platform` = AWS

 `profile` = default